particle-iot/docs/src/content/en/photon/start.md

 Plug the included USB cable into the Photon and your computer.
 The Photon should start blinking blue.

 - Not blinking blue?
   - Maybe it's already been configured.
-Hold down the MODE button until it starts blinking blue, then continue.
+Hold down the SETUP button until it starts blinking blue, then continue.

 ### Step 2: Install the App